YU-Zhejian/LinuxMiniPrograms/Readme.md

 ## Compatibility

+The Python programs are tested in the newest `anaconda` under GNU/Linux, CYGWin, Git Bash and is tested under port `python` under FreeBSD.

 * GNU/Linux distributions: Tested and fully supported.
 * BSD and MacOS: Currently, the program does not support BSD and other BSD-based systems (such as MacOS).
 We're working on this in branch BSD.
 The source of these problems are due to different syntax of the following programs: